Jonathan-Alexander/DATA515-RottenTomatoesAnalysis/doc/functional_specification.md

+# Background / Research Questions
+1. Historically, how well have rotten tomatoes critic scores correlated with “Best movie” Oscar wins?
+Stretch goal: Also look at audience scores.
+2. Historically, are rotten tomatoes ratings good predictors of wins in any category at the Oscars?
+3. Which critics are most accurate at predicting Oscar success?

 # User stories
 ## Non-technical User: Someone with no technical experience at all - either software engineering or machine learning, but who is interested in the answers to our research questions.